DaVinciCodeCTF/DaVinciCTF2023/prog/README.md

 After the first note of a minor chord, you have 3 semitons before the 2nd note, and 4 semitons before the third.

-### Major chords
+### Aug chords

-After the first note of a major chord, you have 4 semitons before the 2nd note, and 4 semitons before the third.
+After the first note of an aug chord, you have 4 semitons before the 2nd note, and 4 semitons before the third.

-### Major chords
+### Dim chords

-After the first note of a major chord, you have 3 semitons before the 2nd note, and 3 semitons before the third.
+After the first note of a dim chord, you have 3 semitons before the 2nd note, and 3 semitons before the third.

 ## About Apks

-For comprehension, an single ASCII piano keyboard will be refered as an Apk unit.
+For comprehension, a single ASCII piano keyboard will be refered as an Apk unit.

 ```
 _____________________________